If you have psoriatic arthritis and symptoms affect your job performance, you may be eligible for disability benefits.

 - date the disability began to affect your ability to work

 - medical records, including medications you take and information on your doctors, tests, and treatments

 Review the Social Security Administration’s Checklist for Online Adult Disability Application for a full list of information you’ll need.
 You may be asked to submit documents to prove the claims on your application, such as W-2 forms, tax returns, birth certificate, and pay stubs.

-You should also be prepared to submit medical evidence, like doctor’s reports and test results, as well as an Adult Disability Report.
-Work with your doctor to get the right documentation for the disability claim.
+Also be prepared to submit medical evidence, like doctors’ reports and test results, as well as an Adult Disability Report.
+Work with the doctor who treats your PsA to get the right documentation for the disability claim.